About Possums

 They usually stick around trees in the morning.
 Late afternoon, where they may find a wide variety of insects.
 Young opossums can be fed pet food like cat food.

-Possums eat just about anything worth eating, such as fruits and nuts, insects, small mammals such as mice and rats, birds such as chickens and pigeons.
+Possums eat just about anything worth eating, such as fruits and nuts, insects, small mammals such as mice and rats, and birds such as chickens and pigeons.

 They will also eat garden plants which they prefer if they can reach them without being caught in a trap.
-Or stepped on by children though most people either do not realize this or don’t care.
+Or stepped on by children, though most people either do not realize this or don’t care.
 The reason is that it makes their garden look more attractive to them.

 Moreover, they help to keep Lyme disease at bay.
 A study reveals that Opossums kill 90% of household pests like ticks that attach to them.